Modeling Object Dissimilarity for Deep Saliency Prediction: Related Work

-As in most computer vision subfields, this was addressed by training convolutional neural networks (CNNs) for saliency prediction~\cite{vigsal,mlnet,saliconmodel,deepgaze2,eml,sam, unisal}.
-In particular, Kümmerer et al.~\cite{kummerer2015deep} showed that reusing the \mycomment{backbone of }deep networks trained for object classification significantly improved saliency prediction, thus further evidencing the importance of reasoning about objects, as Judd et al.~\cite{Judd_2009} already had with non-deep detectors.
-This trend was then followed by most of the state-of-the-art deep saliency prediction networks, such as SALICON~\cite{saliconmodel}, Deepgaze II~\cite{deepgaze2}, DeepFix~\cite{kruthiventi2015deepfix}, MLNet~\cite{mlnet} and SAM~\cite{sam}, and further extended by Jia et al.~\cite{eml}, whose EML-Net fuses the features extracted from multiple object classification CNNs.
+As in most computer vision subfields, this was addressed by training convolutional neural networks (CNNs) for saliency prediction~\citep{vigsal,mlnet,saliconmodel,deepgaze2,eml,sam, unisal}.
+In particular, ~\citet{kummerer2015deep} showed that reusing the \mycomment{backbone of }deep networks trained for object classification significantly improved saliency prediction, thus further evidencing the importance of reasoning about objects, as ~\citet{Judd_2009} already had with non-deep detectors.
+This trend was then followed by most of the state-of-the-art deep saliency prediction networks, such as SALICON~\citep{saliconmodel}, Deepgaze II~\citep{deepgaze2}, DeepFix~\citep{kruthiventi2015deepfix}, MLNet~\citep{mlnet} and SAM~\citep{sam}, and further extended by ~\citet{eml}, whose EML-Net fuses the features extracted from multiple object classification CNNs.
+Similarly, \citet{linardos} evaluated and combined different object classification backbones for saliency prediction.
 Nevertheless, these methods only implicitly consider objects via their pre-trained backbones, and, more importantly, do not model the dissimilarities between multiple objects, which strongly affect their respective saliency.
-Here, we propose to use an object detector to explicitly extract object information, as done by Judd et al.~\cite{Judd_2009} prior to deep saliency models, but further introduce an explicit reasoning about the differences between the objects in the scene.
+Here, we propose to use an object detector to explicitly extract object information, as done by ~\citet{Judd_2009} prior to deep saliency models, but further introduce an explicit reasoning about the differences between the objects in the scene.